-Medicare will pay for you to have a new rollator every five years.
-Remember, whether you are getting your first medicare rollator or replacing an old one, for Medicare to issue reimbursement coverage, you will need a new prescription from your doctor or physical therapist each and every time.
+Medicare will pay for you to have a new walker with seat every five years.
+Remember, whether you are getting your first Medicare rollator or replacing an old one, like the Medline walker, for Medicare to issue reimbursement coverage, you will need a new prescription from your doctor or physical therapist each and every time.

 Forms to Take to Your Doctor: Get PDF Here: Rollator Walker Order Form